-STPs fragment the NHS and what they mean in practice will vary from one ‘footprint’ to another.
-What is clear across the board though is that STPs will have a major impact on services.
+What Sustainability and Transformation Plans (STPs) will mean in practice will vary from one ‘footprint’ to another.
+What is clear across the board though is that STPs will fragment the NHS and have a major impact on services.
 Analysis by the i newspaper suggested STPs will lead to the closure of 19 hospitals, including 5 acute ones, and the loss of nearly 3,000 jobs due to plans for a more ‘agile’ workforce.

 In addition, while STPs are expected to bring about collaboration across different organisations, they have to do this despite the fragmentation and organisational complexity brought about, for the most part, by the Health and Social Care Act (2012).
 Individual NHS providers are under considerable pressure from regulators to improve their organisational performance, which means focusing primarily on their own services and finances rather than working with others for the needs of the local population. (https://www.kingsfund.org.uk/topics/integrated-care/sustainability-transformation-plans-explained)